ArtaRoohani/FloppaTheBird/README.md

 ### Obstacles

-*   **Pipes:** Green pipes, inspired by the original Flappy Bird, are strategically placed to challenge your flying skills.
+*   **Pipes:** Grey pipes, inspired by the original Flappy Bird, are strategically placed to challenge your flying skills.
 They appear at random heights, and you must navigate Nyan Cat through the gaps.

 ### Scoring